Timinator2000/PySkillz-Contributor-Manual/markdowns/01 - making contributions/08 - testing.md

   * Run `exercise_name_test.py` in your terminal.

-  * When the exercise runs, you’ll see the __same output that users see in the playground__.
+  * When the exercise runs, you’ll see the __same output that learners see in the playground__.

   * Formatting is slightly adjusted for terminal display, but the __content is identical__.